 The Master of Wine (MW) is the highest academic accolade in the wine business and can take many years of study to achieve.
-One becomes a Master of Wine after having successfully passed a rigourous week-long, two-fold exam of both tasting and theory questions as well as a dissertation or research paper of original research.
+One becomes a Master of Wine after having successfully passed a rigorous week-long, two-fold exam, including both tasting and theory questions as well as a research paper of original research.
 A successful candidate will have demonstrated a thorough and broad knowledge on the art and science of wine, the business of wine as well as the skill to communicate clearly and concisely.

-Unlike other Masters programmes, it has a notably low pass rate of less than 10%, making it one of the rarest and most difficult titles to acquire.
+Unlike other Masters programmes, it has a notably low pass rate of around 10%, making it one of the rarest and most difficult titles to acquire.

-Today, there are only 338 Masters of Wine from 21 different nationalities, residing in 24 different countries.
+Today, there are 409 Masters of Wine of which 143 are women.
+They comprise 21 different nationalities and reside in 30 different countries.
 They work in all aspects of the wine business, including buyers, marketers, company directors, wine producers, journalists and educators.

 For more information, visit The Institute of Masters of Wine.